 - The flamingo in Max Payne 2's Show Within a Show, Address Unknown.
 Justified because the flamingo's dialogue is the dialogue spoken backwards, then played in reverse.

-- In the game Portal, GLaDOS speaks in this manner, on top of the already distorted, artificial sound of her voice.
+- In Portal, GLaDOS speaks in this manner, on top of the already distorted, artificial sound of her voice.
 And the frequent random scrambling and nonsense.
+Up until you destroy her morality core.

-- Loki from Video Game/Rune does this during his masterplan exposition, whilst having a good deal of mood swings from manic to psychotic.
+- Loki from Rune does this during his masterplan exposition, whilst having a good deal of mood swings from manic to psychotic.
 Then again, he's chained to a rock whilst being subjected to corrosive poisons, so he's not alltogether a balanced individual.

 - Some demons in Shin Megami Tensei (particularly Slime) like to do this.